 Approximately 85% of paragangliomas are in the abdomen, 12% are found in the chest, and only about 3% are in the head and neck region, chest, abdomen, or pelvis.
-Paraganglioma in the head and neck are less likely to be cancerous than pheochromocytomas except those in the head and neck region.
+Paraganglioma in the head and neck are less likely to be cancerous than tumors in the chest, abdomen and pelvis.

 Paragangliomas, if detected early, can be successfully treated and managed in the vast majority of cases.
 If possible, the treatment of choice for the condition is surgery to remove the tumor(s), but there are other treatment options.
 Surgical treatment usually alleviates symptoms.
 Once diagnosed, it is recommended to be seen by a multi-disciplinary medical team with pheo para experience.